Environmental Justice at Western

 Rethinking our Relationship to the Land

 In Fall 2024, students in WWU’s ENVS 499D: Readings in Environmental Justice are reading about regenerative agriculture.
 This post reflects some of the group’s learning and discussion.
-By Benjamin Wilde, Steven Colson and Liam Pratt Creative Commons License – EOS Data Analytics At present, agriculture is used as a means of production and control.
-In…
+By Benjamin, Steven, and Liam Creative Commons License – EOS Data Analytics At present, agriculture is used as a means of production and control.
+In our discussion of…

 Continue Reading